nihilistau/Comfy-Playground/ComfyUI_README.md

 ComfyUI Colab Playground

-This repository contains a Colab-ready notebook that mounts Google Drive, installs ComfyUI into a Drive-backed venv, and provides a set of cells to safely resolve and download models from Civitai/HuggingFace with Drive persistence.
+This repository contains a Colab-ready notebook that mounts Google Drive, installs ComfyUI directly into the active runtime (while keeping assets on Drive), and provides a set of cells to safely resolve and download models from Civitai/HuggingFace with Drive persistence.

 Quick run order